bdereta/sendmail-be/README.md

    * MAIL_URL=https://mkt-api.gcu.edu/sendmail-be/v1/send
    * MAIL_API_KEY= (see [Sendmail-BE repo for instructions on how to obtain an API key](https://dev.azure.com/gcedigitalmarketing/Web%20Marketing/_git/API-sendmail-be?anchor=managing-sendmail-api-keys) )

-Note: MAIL_URL can be optional because the production url is defaulted in the config.
-However, you can define the QA/DEV url if you need to test your application in different environments.
+Note: **MAIL_URL** is optional because the production url is set as the default url in the package 'services' config.
+However, feel free to define QA or DEV url if you need to test your application in different environments.

 #### Usage